Methods

 Returns:

-a list of selected elements
+a list of selected strings

 - Type